-The RLI Resident Milestones Program (RMP) provides a unique, interactive experience for residents to gain knowledge of radiology health care economics and at the same time, satisfies the ACGME systems-based practice competency requirement.
+The RLI Resident Milestones Program: Economics and the Physician Role in Health Care Systems provides a unique, interactive experience for residents to gain knowledge of radiology health care economics and at the same time, helps satisfy the ACGME’s Physician Role in Health Care Systems sub-competency (part of the Systems-Based Practice competency) requirement.

-Developed by the Radiology Leadership Institute, health care economics experts, and residency program directors, the RMP program delivers nationally recognized experts and seasoned practitioners to provide residents with a state-of-the-art, modern educational experience.
-Leveraging current educational techniques, the RMP program aims to deepen residents’ knowledge of a rapidly changing radiology health care landscape.
+Developed by the Radiology Leadership Institute, health care economics experts, and residency program directors, the program delivers nationally recognized experts and seasoned practitioners to provide residents with a state-of-the-art, modern educational experience.
+Leveraging current educational techniques, the program aims to deepen residents’ knowledge of a rapidly changing radiology health care landscape.

 - Designed to satisfy the ACCGME systems-based practice competency